Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 On the other hand, if $c$ is in positive form ($(c)$ and not $(\lnot c)$), do vice versa.

-This rule creates a left branch with the variable and constraint mentioned and right UNSAT leaf.
+This rule creates a left branch with the variable and constraint mentioned and a right UNSAT leaf.
 This practice often leads to a cascade of unit propagations, avoiding a large part of search space.

 ##### Pure literal elimination